Belgium in the Eurovision Song Contest 1973: Before Eurovision

-Eurosong

-The final took place on 25 February 1973, with five acts performing two songs apiece.
+The final took place on 25 February 1973, held in the Amerikaans Theater in Brussels and hosted by Jan Theys, with five acts performing two songs apiece.
+The contest was pre-recorded on 24 February and broadcast the following day.
 The winner was chosen by seven expert jurors who each named their favourite song, and "Baby, Baby" was the choice of four of them.